Want to learn how to keep deer out of the garden? You’re in the right place.

 - Hooved animals do not like to walk over rocky and unsteady surfaces.
 If you don’t love the idea of a fence, you may consider creating a rock barrier that is at least 6 to 8-feet wide to keep deer out.
 Cattle guards also work well for unfenced areas like driveways.

-- Electric fences are an effective tactic, but they are not for everyone.
-Plus, some municipalities do not allow them.
+- An electric fence might be an effective tactic, but they are not for everyone.
+Plus, some municipalities do not allow electric fence installation.
 So make sure to check your zoning ordinances before installing.

 - Consider a double-layer fence.
 Deer hate feeling trapped.
 So by creating a double-layered fence design, you will incentivize the deer not to jump over the first layer.